 What is bunion surgery?

-Bunion surgery (bunionectomy) removes a lump of bone from your foot.
-This lump is called a bunion.
+Bunion surgery (bunionectomy) repairs an area of enlarged bone or tissue near your big toe.
+The enlarged area is called a bunion.
 It forms on the joint where your big toe joins your foot.
-The surgery will also straighten your big toe.
+The surgery may also help straighten your big toe.

 Your doctor will make one or more small cuts near your toe joint.
 These cuts are called incisions.
 The doctor will remove small pieces of bone and may straighten your toe.
 This is done by cutting the bone and setting it in a new position.
 Your toe may be held in place with pins, screws, wires, or staples.
 These may stay in your toe.
 Or they may be removed after a few weeks.
 The surgery will leave scars that fade with time.